pubsubdb/pubsubdb/docs/model_driven_development.md

 The second graph handles price approval and includes the following activities:

 - `a5`: A trigger activity that receives price approval requests and calculates stats for average price and count by object type.
-- `a6`: A job activity that returns a positive price approval response if the price is less than 100.
+- `a6`: An activity that returns a positive price approval response if the price is less than 100.
-- `a7`: A job activity that returns a negative price approval response if the price is equal to or greater than 100.
+- `a7`: An activity that returns a negative price approval response if the price is equal to or greater than 100.
 The transitions in the second graph are as follows:

 - From `a5` to `a6`: If the price is less than 100, the flow moves to the positive price approval response.